LMUnit: Fine-grained Evaluation with Natural Language Unit Tests: Experiments

 Our experiments with different unit test strategies on RewardBench (Table~\ref{tab:decomposition}) reveal two key findings.
 First, global-level tests significantly outperform query-level tests across all categories, with section-level learned weights achieving the strongest results (+$\mathbf{2.4}$ over unweighted aggregation).
 Second, the performance of fine-grained query-level tests degrades substantially, particularly on harder examples, though this can be partially mitigated by placing greater weight on earlier tests (+$\mathbf{1.5}$).

 These results highlight both the promise and challenges of our approach: while global unit tests provide a robust foundation for evaluation, developing effective fine-grained testing criteria remains difficult.
 The success of weighted global unit tests, coupled with the challenges of query-level decomposition, suggests an important direction for future work in developing more sophisticated test generation and aggregation strategies.
+Additional details of how decomposition is applied with Bayesian optimization and with different base models can be seen at \ref{sec:bayesian_optimization_details}